LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 .. member:: file->readBytes(count::integer)::bytes

-   This method reads up to the requested number of bytes.
+   Reads up to the requested number of bytes.
 There may be fewer bytes available than requested.

 .. member:: file->readString(count::integer)::string

-   This method reads up to the requested number of bytes and attempts to convert it into a string object.
+   Reads up to the requested number of bytes and attempts to convert it into a string object.
 This method is generally not safe when dealing with multi-byte characters as the read end point may come in the middle of a character sequence, producing invalid Unicode data.

 .. member:: file->marker()::integer
 .. member:: file->marker=(m::integer)

    These methods respectively get and set the file object's current read/write marker.
 This value controls where the next read or write will take place.
-The marker value is zero based.
+The marker value is zero-based.
 Settings the marker to zero moves the marker to the beginning of the file.

 .. member:: file->encoding()::string
 .. member:: file->encoding=(e::string)

    These methods respectively get and set the file object's character encoding value.
-This value controls how the readString method converts the data read from the file into a string object.
+This value controls how the `file->readString` method converts the data read from the file into a string object.
 This value defaults to UTF-8.

 .. member:: file->forEach()
 .. member:: file->forEachLine()